Skip to main content

 Breach of Condition Notice (BCN)

 This is used to secure compliance with planning conditions and takes effect no less than 28 days after service.
 It must specify the steps that the council considers ought to be taken to secure compliance with the specified condition and the period allowed for compliance.
-There is no right of appeal against a BCN and a failure to comply with it is a criminal offence carrying a maximum fine of £2,500 (December 2022).
+There is no right of appeal against a BCN and a failure to comply with it is a criminal offence carrying a fine, which could be unlimited (April 2024).

 Stop Notice (SN)